jananipriya-hub/powerbi-sales-analysis-dashboard/README.md

 # UCI Sales Dashboard - Power BI

+# Project Overview
-This project analyzes the UCI Sales dataset using Power BI.
+This project analyzes sales performance data using Power BI to identify revenue trends, top-performing products, and regional sales patterns.

+# Project Objective
+The objective of this project is to analyze sales performance and identify key trends that can help businesses make data-driven decisions.

 ## Features
 - Interactive slicers